List of mammals of Russia

 This is a list of the mammal species recorded in Russia.
 There are 266 mammal species in Russia, of which five are critically endangered, thirteen are endangered, twenty-six are vulnerable, and six are near threatened.
 One of the species listed for Russia is extinct and one can no longer be found in the wild.
 All the mammals of Russia are in the subclass Theria and infraclass Eutheria, being all placental.

 The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature:

-Order: Sirenia (manatees and dugongs)

-Sirenia is an order of fully aquatic, herbivorous mammals that inhabit rivers, estuaries, coastal marine waters, swamps, and marine wetlands.
-All four species are endangered.